 Symptoms of rosacea are commonly caused by triggers such as heat, exercise, alcohol or spicy foods.
 For more information, see our Rosacea triggers page.

-The best way to treat rosacea is by using a combination of skincare with low-irritant products, minimising exposure to triggers, topical or oral medications and light-based treatments such as laser or intense pulsed light (IPL).
+The best treatment for rosacea is by using a combination of skincare with low-irritant products, minimising exposure to triggers, topical or oral medications and light-based treatments such as laser or intense pulsed light (IPL).

 The following treatments are available at Spot Check Clinic:

-Laser and intense pulsed light (IPL) treatment (we refer to both as “laser” for convenience) can help reduce persistent redness and visible capillaries.
-Laser uses a very bright light applied directly to the skin to destroy overgrown blood vessels.
+Laser and intense pulsed light (IPL) treatment (we refer to both as “laser” treatments for convenience) can help reduce persistent redness and visible capillaries.
+Laser treatment uses a very bright light applied directly to the skin to destroy overgrown facial blood vessels.

-Laser or intense pulsed light (IPL) is the best treatment to remove or reduce the appearance of capillaries.
+Laser or intense pulsed light (IPL) is the best treatment to remove or reduce the appearance of capillaries on the skin.

-It can also be effective in managing other intermittent symptoms such as flushing, redness, skin irritation and sensitivity.
-In cases where laser does not reduce these symptoms, a course of oral or topical medication is usually recommended.
+Laser treatment can also be effective in managing other intermittent symptoms such as flushing, redness, skin irritation and sensitivity.
+In cases where laser does not reduce these symptoms, a course of oral or topical medication is usually recommended for treatment.

-Laser can also treat sun damaged skin or cosmetic concerns such as freckles and angiomas.
+Laser treatments can also treat sun damaged skin or cosmetic concerns such as facial freckles and angiomas.

 Before and after photos